Nirmala Devi

 Nirmala Devi (7 June 1927 15 June 1996) also known as Dulari, was an Indian actress in the 1940s and a Hindustani classical vocalist of the Patiala Gharana.
 Bollywood actor Govinda is her son.

 Early life

 Nirmala Devi was born as Nazim on 7 June 1927, in Varanasi (then known as Banares), Uttar Pradesh.
 Her father was Vasudev Narayan Singh, a well known Hindu tabla maestro in Varanasi of that time.
-However, Nirmala was raised as a Muslim by her aunt Mannan Jan, who was a tawaif by profession.
+However, Nirmala was raised by her aunt who was a tawaif by profession.
 Nirmala's siblings include musician Lachhu Maharaj and actress Kumkum.

 At a young age, Nirmala was enrolled by her aunt into music classes from Ustad Ata Mohammad Khan of the Patiala gharana, who had previously taught high-profile figures such as Begum Akhtar.

 Career

 Nirmala made her film debut in Savera (1942), with actor Arun Kumar Ahuja as co-star.
 She went on to marry him the same year.
 Nirmala subsequently starred in Sharda (1942) and Gaali (1944).
 The latter, also featuring Karan Dewan, was a popular release.
 In 1945, she played Motilal's leading lady in S. M. Yusuf's Piya Milan, in which Baburao Patel described her as the only good performer in the film.
 She received similar reviews for her performance in Nanabhai Bhatt's comedy Chalis Karod (1946).

 In 1948, she reunited with her husband in their home production, Sehra, which was unsuccessful at the box office.
 Her subsequent release Anmol Ratan (1950) also turned out to be a critical and commercial failure.
 Nirmala's final screen appearance was in Jai Mahalakshmi (1951).

 Before Govinda started working in films, Nirmala was the sole earning member of her family.